-Necessity and a contempt for losing time are the mother of my process, as I needed my plastic dudesmen to engage in a furious battle versus Jack on the same day.
+Necessity and a contempt for losing time are the mother of my process, as I needed my plastic zombies to engage in a furious battle on the same day.

 In retrospect, turning 930 pieces of plastic into 90 poxwalkers in 2 hours is a pretty simple task.

 - You need: 2 large containers, clippers, a hobby knife, superglue and activator.
 Some sort of motivation, like this.

 - I didn’t have the plan and never built any poxwalker prior to that, so I was pretty much as clueless as possible.

 - The models are not exactly paint-ready, there are still some cleaning to do if you want them to look swell.
 They are however, playable and all have arms/heads.
 We’ve all been on the receiving side of the partial-assembly-torso-only marines army, this is better.

 As you know, I’m big on plans, that’s how I save a lot of time.
 Because I was a little confused with the bits and pieces of these 9 kits, I figured the easiest way would be to get my guys on the bases first.
 Then sort out the 1 or 2 additional pieces that goes on each of them.

 This works well because of 2 reasons; the models are simple, no more than 4 pieces each, and I’m really working on 10 different models, only 9 copies of each.